samerlahoud/tutorial-lpwan-iot/ESIB-18/experimentation.md

     - Test and assess different pruning lengths
 - Participation in the PoC with Libatel for OGERO
     - Deployment at Château Kefraya
+- Participation in the FOSS4I international research project
+    - Development of a smart irrigation module controlled via LoRa

 ### First LoRaWAN Pilot in Lebanon at ESIB